Shanghai High School: History

+From 1937, the school evacuated to the French Concession (on nowadays Shaoxing Road and Shunchang Road), and instructed continued.
+In 1942, to avoid control by the Wang Jinwei puppet government, the school changed its name to Huxin Private School (私立滬新中學).
+The school reverted to the previous name under Kiangsu province in October 1945, and again changed its name to Shanghai High School (上海市上海中學) in June 1949 under the Shanghai Municipal People's Government.
+The school library finished construction the same year.

+The school ceased operations in 1970 due to the Chinese Cultural Revolution.
+It resumed operations in 1978.

 In June 1993, Shanghai High School became the first Chinese school to start an international division.
 In 1995, Shanghai High School International Division became the first in China to offer an International Baccalaureate program.
 More than 1750 students from the United States, Japan, Korea, Canada, England, Italy, Germany, Australia, Yugoslavia, Iran, Egypt, Venezuela, Hong Kong, Macau, and Taiwan represent just some of the fifty plus countries and regions represented at Shanghai High School International Division.
 In 2005, 37.5% graduates entered top 20 universities in the US.

 In 2003, Shanghai High School became a UNESCO associated school.
 That October, it became the first "Shanghai Municipal Demonstration School."